 Regarding the cost, Cat 6 and Cat 6a consume cost, different from cat 7 and cat 7a ethernet cords.
 The line size per foot also adds up in price.

 Here is how cat 6 expenses vary from cat 7 (A Rough Estimation!):

 Recently Published: Best Wireless Bridges To Buy in 2022

 ● Cat 6 Expense

 On average, 10 cable lines are needed for home use.
-Each line is 200 feet that will require 10 connection points all around the home.
+Each line is 200 feet, which will require 10 connection points all around the home.

 Category6 ethernet cables roughly cost around $200 for 2,000 feet.
-Then, of course, you have to invest in connectors to do the installation.
+Then, of course, you must invest in connectors to install.

 For this, each connector costs around $50.
 Keeping this estimation in mind, a cat 6 expense is $700 in total.